vex-xcc/lesson-w05d02-react-state/08-quiz-time.md

 **Answer**

-Correct Answer: 1
+Correct Answer: 1, 5
->Explanation: This code is very close to correct.
-The only thing missing is that the component needs to end with /> to close the tag.
+>Explanation: The component needs to end with /> to close the tag.
 Without adding the props, it would look like `<Store />`
+>Also, when you're calling an item within an object you should call it by its key not value, so `groceryList.important`

 <br><br>